September 18, 2018

 Several reports published in medical literature have proven that low testosterone is associated with increased mortality.
 They include this study, which shows that low testosterone levels are associated with increased mortality in male veterans; this study, which shows that low testosterone is associated with increased mortality over a 20 year time span, independent of metabolic syndrome, diabetes, and prevalent cardiovascular disease (but attenuated by adjustment for IL-6 and C-reactive protein, making yet another case for keeping your inflammation low, especially if you have lower testosterone); and this report, which concludes that low testosterone may be even more dangerous than previously thought, and lead to a greater risk of death.

 In that final report, men with low testosterone had a 33% greater death risk over their next 18 years of life compared with men who had higher testosterone.
 The study tracked nearly 800 men, 50 to 91 years old, living in California.
 Their testosterone level was measured at the beginning of the study, and their health was then tracked over the next 20 years.
-In addition, low testosterone can also drastically affect the quality of your life as you age, as symptoms reported by these men included decreased drive, erectile dysfunction, fatigue, loss of strength, decrease in bone density and decreased muscle mass.
+In addition, low testosterone can also drastically affect the quality of your life as you age, as symptoms reported by these men included decreased libido, erectile dysfunction, fatigue, loss of strength, decrease in bone density and decreased muscle mass.
 Also, these men tended to be overweight or obese, and at higher risk for cardiovascular disease and diabetes.
 Men with the lowest testosterone, below 241 total serum level, were 40% more likely to die!

 You can delve into even more resources on the link between testosterone and longevity in this helpful article by Dr. Jeffrey Dach, which includes links to optimal testosterone levels.